moby/moby/docs/reference/commandline/dockerd.md

 #### Btrfs options

 *   `btrfs.min_space`

-    Specifies the mininum size to use when creating the subvolume which is used for containers.
+    Specifies the minimum size to use when creating the subvolume which is used for containers.
 If user uses disk quota for btrfs when creating or running a container with **--storage-opt size** option, docker should ensure the **size** cannot be smaller than **btrfs.min_space**.